 -Wozniak creates his own version of the game to show his friends at the Homebrew Computer Club.
 (Wozniak 2006)

--Possibly due to a myriad of issues in the prototype, ‘Brick’ is reassigned to Al Green with a slightly later production date of June 14-15 (Atari, Untitled Spreadsheet).
+-Possibly due to a myriad of issues in the prototype, ‘Brick’ is reassigned to Gary Waters under the project leadership of Al Green, to be produced following July 1975.

 – ‘Brick’ is pushed back for an August 15 production date (Atari, Project Completions).